 Video: Melania Trump Island?
-FLOTUS Wants Christmas On Deserted Island With Donald, Barron – Twitter Agrees
+FLOTUS Wants Christmas On Deserted Island With Donald, Barron — Twitter Agrees

 — NBC News (@NBCNews) December 7, 2017

 Even though Melania made an impromptu stop recently at Whataburger in Texas, as reported by the Inquisitr, she told the children that her favorite thing to eat for Christmas dinner was “healthy food,” advising the kids not to overindulge so they would feel better.
 What does Melania want for Christmas?
-“Peace [sic] on the world, health, love, kindness.”
-As seen in the above video, Melania also read Polar Express to the crowd, telling the children the book was very special.
+“Peace on the world, health, love, kindness.”
+As seen in the video above, Melania also read Polar Express to the crowd, telling the children the book was very special.

 Make her wish come true: all Melania Trump wants for Christmas… is to be on a deserted tropical island. https://t.co/eA7M17DuH3 pic.twitter.com/iYmrGVE6Q9